 eBooks boost your brand’s credibility and move leads through your marketing funnel.

-eBooks will see best results if it’s a topic relevant to your audience and you’re a credible source.
+eBooks will see the best results if it’s a topic relevant to your audience and you’re a credible source.

-Brand your name as reliable, knowledgeable and trustworthy.
+Brand your name as reliable, knowledgeable, and trustworthy.

 The purpose of reports is to help the reader solve a specific problem.

 For example, if you were a health and diet coach, you could create a report for prospective clients.